This post may contain affiliate sales links. Please read my disclosure policy.

-Sweet Potato Coffee Cake Cookies: Soft and lightly spiced cookies make with mashed sweet potato, topped with homemade streusel and powdered sugar.
+Sweet Potato Cookies are soft and lightly spiced cookies make with mashed sweet potato, topped with homemade streusel and powdered sugar.
 Perfect dessert for Fall!

-I really didn’t want to post this recipe.
+I really didn’t want to post this sweet potato cookies recipe.
 Like really really didn’t want to because these aren’t the prettiest photos in the world.
 Like these cookies are gorgeous.
 These ones are also pretty pretty.
 But these?
 Notsomuch.

 Now, I know what you’re thinking.